mtxrii/Acacia/NATIVE_FUNCTIONS.md

 * String.strip() - removes spaces from beginning and end.
 Takes in a string
 * String.replace() - replaces given string with another.
 Takes in a string to edit, string to find, and string to replace with.
 * String.split() - returns a set from a string.
 Takes in string to use as splitter.
 Default is one space.
-* String.join() - returns a newly joined string.
-Takes in a set of strings to combine.

 #### Set
 * Set.sort() - sorts a set.
 Takes in no arguments.